pivotal/docs-tap/install-air-gap.hbs.md

     * Harbor: `harbor.io/my-project/build-service`.
     * Artifactory: `artifactory.com/my-project/build-service`.
 - `REGISTRY-USERNAME` and `REGISTRY-PASSWORD` are the user name and password for the internal registry.
-- `SERVER-NAME` is the hostname of the registry server.
+- `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
     * Docker Hub has the form `server: "index.docker.io"`.
     * Google Cloud Registry has the form `server: "gcr.io"`.